This is not “the other white meat”.

 Pigs roll in the mud to cool off.
 They aren’t “dirty”.

 Some people don’t like the taste of pork.
 This is understandable, because most grocery-store pork is nasty.
 Some people think that pigs are “unclean”, because through no fault of the pig, humans force pigs to live in tiny boxes.
+Some people choose not to eat pork as a religious sacrifice, just like we abstain from eating meat on Fridays.

 In addition to pasture forage and the blackberries and other food they find in the woods, we provide our pigs a locally-mixed, non-GMO feed ration.